New Zealand

 Here is the score of the original tune, supplied by its composer Terry Gray.

-Notice that the sung tune was modified by the Yoemen in the "mighty taste" line.
+Notice that the Yoemen changed "the boys" to "the blokes" and changed the tune in the "mighty taste" line.

 Cheese at Mangamahu